rollins-cms/mat310-spr20/sprint1/lab-regex.md

 - `[aeiouAEIOU]` is the set of lowercase and uppercase vowel characters

-- `[a-zA-Z0-9]` is the compact way or writing the set of all lowercase letters, uppercase letters, and digits
+- `[a-zA-Z0-9]` is the compact way of writing the set of all lowercase letters, uppercase letters, and digits

 When you give `grep` a character set, it's allowed to match any of the options that occur within the set.
 For example, find all the words in the wordlist that start with `q` followed by a vowel but not `qu`: